 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A belief that some covert but influential organization is responsible for an unexplained event.‘they sought to account for the attacks in terms of a conspiracy theory’
+A belief that some covert but influential organization is responsible for a circumstance or event.

 - ‘But it all seems muddled in its rush to prove its own conspiracy theory.’